 Off-site Botox treatments and Botox parties are alarmingly becoming popular.
 Many patients get attracted to these treatment options because of low prices.
 However, it’s necessary to note that Botox is a powerful substance.
 FDA advises patients to receive injections only from trained providers to avoid botulinum toxin risks.

 You may not be able to get your Botox treatment covered through regular insurance coverage.
 Still, you should get in touch with Allergan, Inc., the Botox manufacturer, about insurance information before seeking treatment.

 You could consider financing through a professional medical care finance firm if you want additional procedures along with Botox injections.
-Board certified ophthalmologist Dr. Tanya Khan receives patients from Austin, Dallas, Texas, and nearby areas for safe and proven eye care treatments.
+Board certified ophthalmologist Dr. Tanya Khan receives patients from Plano, Dallas, Texas, and nearby areas for safe and proven eye care treatments.

 Contact Khan Eyelid and Facial Aesthetics and Oculoplastic & Reconstructive Surgeon Dr. Tanya Khan Today to Schedule an Appointment

 Taking patients from in and around Dallas, Plano, Fort Worth, Grapevine, Garland, Mesquite, Carrollton, Irving, Frisco, Texas and more.